Pfadfinder

 First adventures, new friendships and growing confidence

 Joeys is where many children experience their first real taste of independence outside home and school.
-Through games, outdoor activities and shared challenges, children build confidence while learning how to work together as part of a group.
+Through games, outdoor activities and shared adventures, they build confidence, curiosity and friendships while becoming part of a welcoming German-speaking group.

 One week might involve treasure hunts, craft or cooking, while another could mean nature activities, map games or building something together – all in German.